The Founder Bottleneck: Why Growth Stalls Without an Executive Assistant

 Here are common tools used by growing organizations:

 These tools only work when someone manages them correctly.
-A coordinator ensures structure, channel clarity, and message discipline.
+A Communications VA or executive assistant ensures structure, channel clarity, and message discipline.

 Without that structure, tools create noise rather than clarity.